Bytes and Bits

 ★★★★☆

 This work by DirectX+HLSL/Graphics/Compute All-in-One represents a significant contribution to the field of Computer Graphics.
 The author's approach to DirectX demonstrates a sophisticated understanding that will benefit both novice and experienced readers alike.
-Particularly noteworthy is the discussion on Software Development, which provides fresh insights into Software Development.
+Particularly noteworthy is the discussion on Programming, which provides fresh insights into Computer Graphics.
 The methodological rigor and theoretical framework make this an essential read for anyone interested in Game Development.
-While some may argue that Computer Graphics, the overall quality of the research and presentation is undeniable.
-This volume will undoubtedly become a standard reference in the field of Software Development.
+While some may argue that Rendering, the overall quality of the research and presentation is undeniable.
+This volume will undoubtedly become a standard reference in the field of Optimization.

 ★★★★★